-Subscriber's keys are generated by CERTUM QCA 2017 or independently by the subscriber on cryptographic electronic card or in hardware security module and may be delivered to the subscriber personally or by means of registered mail.
+Subscriber's keys are generated by CERTUM QCA 2017 or independently by the subscriber on cryptographic electronic card or in hardware security module using mechanisms provided by the Certum.
+Keys may be delivered to the subscriber personally, via courier service or remotely.